How can I reduce the amount my business pays for water?

 The amount of money your business spends on water is set to increase dramatically across the next five years, with virtually all water companies in England and Wales increasing prices to pay for infrastructure upgrades.

 The extra amount you will pay depends on which water supplier you use and how much water you use.
-But it could run into thousands of pounds as this table illustrates:
+But it could run into thousands – or even tens of thousands – of pounds.

 However, because virtually all businesses are charged based on the amount of water they receive through a meter you can at least take steps to offset the impact of the price rises.